You need DJ Delorie's port of GCC to DOS (DJGPP 2.0) to compile

 DOS-box, Quemm or others).

-the console IO part.
-If you don't want to install the DJGPP package (quite
+If you don't want to install the DJGPP or EMX package (quite large),

-large), look for a binary distribution of Gforth for DOS.
-You must have a
+look for a binary distribution of Gforth for DOS or OS/2.
+You also

 If you don't bother and want to make it yourself, type